kmcho2019/REvolution/README.md

 ### Output layout

 Runs write artifacts under `exp/<model>/<benchmark>/<problem>/`.
 Each generation now has per-candidate folders such as `Gen5/prob_sample3_M-F/` that contain `code.sv`, `thought.txt`, optional diff artifacts, and any feedback files.
 Generation-wide log files (`generation_log.jsonl`) and `<problem>_summary.json` live alongside the `Gen*` directories.

+In Gen0 mode, the top candidate is also mirrored to `Gen0/best_candidate/` for quick inspection.
+When `--gen0_evaluate_best` is enabled this directory includes the optional evaluation logs and a `best_candidate_metadata.json` file that records the source folder, score, and end-to-end status.

 ## Report Generation and Utilities